leeper/ampolcourse/Lessons/Week6.md

          - Involve large spending by interest groups
          - Have relatively low turnout, even in high profile cases

- - Preview of next week: Partisan Politics
-   - What does the American party system look like?
-   - What role do political parties have in American politics?
-   - How do citizens identify with parties?
-   - How do citizens choose what party to support?

- - Presentations for next week?

  - Activity
    - Working in pairs, research state-to-state variation in a policy area
    - Think about: